maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module12.md

 <div class="dottedLine"></div>

 ## Group assignment

+This is recapped on the [group page](http://fab.academany.org/2021/labs/ulb/assignments/week12).

+### Consumption measured using the power supply
-For the group assignment, I had already measured the current consumption of an LED on my ESP32 board right [here](./../module10/#making-a-program).
+For the group assignment, we measured the current consumption of an LED on my ESP32 board right [here](./../module10/#making-a-program).

 <video width="854" height="480" autoplay loop>
   <source src="./../../img/mod10/blink2.mp4" type="video/mp4">